devcontainers-community/templates/src/jupyter-datascience-notebooks/NOTES.md

 ## Credits

-This template was originally created by [@nathancarter](https://github.com/nathancarter) and other contributors in the [microsoft/vscode-dev-containers](https://github.com/microsoft/vscode-dev-containers)repository.
+This template was originally created by [@nathancarter](https://github.com/nathancarter) and other contributors in the [microsoft/vscode-dev-containers](https://github.com/microsoft/vscode-dev-containers) repository.
 It has since been landed here. 🌠